subzeroid/instagrapi/docs/usage-guide/best-practices.md

 A library bug usually reproduces consistently for the same endpoint and payload, especially across accounts with healthy sessions.
 Useful reports include the method called, sanitized request/response data, stack trace, dependency versions, and whether the same account works in the official app.

 An operational block is usually account, proxy, session, or action-pattern specific.
-Signs include `429`, `PleaseWaitFewMinutes`, `FeedbackRequired`, suspicious login emails, challenges, forced password changes, or behavior that disappears after cooldown, cleaner proxy identity, or manual app verification.
+Signs include `BadPassword` with a known-good password, `429`, `PleaseWaitFewMinutes`, `FeedbackRequired`, suspicious login emails, challenges, forced password changes, or behavior that disappears after cooldown, cleaner proxy identity, or manual app verification.

 When reporting an issue, include enough context to distinguish these cases.
 Remove cookies, session IDs, tokens, passwords, phone numbers, emails, and private user data before sharing logs.